CircuitVerse/Blog/content/posts/waishnav_deore_phase_1_report.md

 * **New forum thread notification in Slack channel**
 * **Added SimpleMDE Markdown editor for drafting messages**

-For detailed implementation of these feature do checkout the biweekly blog posts [here](https://waishnav.github.io/blog/tags/gsoc/).
+For detailed implementation of these features do checkout the biweekly blog posts [here](https://waishnav.github.io/blog/tags/gsoc/).

 ---